BLCK-B/MusicReleaseTracker/README.md

 # MusicReleaseTracker

-Multi-source scraper that finds the latest songs from your favourite artists.
+Efficient multi-source scraper that finds the latest songs from your favourite artists.
 Available for windows, linux.

 <img src="https://github.com/BLCK-B/MusicReleaseTracker/assets/123077751/ac417ea7-31d0-4371-a67c-7a31586a2a5e" width="600px"/>

+Look at newest songs from individual sources, artist by artist, and see them all ordered in "combined view".
+Enjoy the convenience of not having to browse around anymore.
+Intentional delays during scraping prevent excessive traffic.
+Currently available sources: Beatport, Musicbrainz, Junodownload.

 ### Setup

-JDK is required, specified during installation.
+**JDK is required**, specified during installation.
 In the program, add artists and for each artist insert links for individual sources according to instructions.
 After the initial setup, click refresh to start scraping.
-Combined view combines data from all sources and applies further processing.
-Currently available sources: Beatport, Musicbrainz, Junodownload.

 ### License